VladDBA/VladDBA/README.md

 I've been working with SQL Server for the past 13+ years focusing on query performance, database security, and automation, with the bulk of my experience being gained while working with large production environments.\
 I am a [Data Platform MCSE](https://www.credly.com/badges/ba2296f1-74b3-4fb6-9415-a3e866f08832/public_url), as well as an [OSCP](https://www.credential.net/7170fee5-2260-4205-a6e8-1b7cd4d75b14#gs.4ws10p) and [PNPT](https://www.credential.net/4ee01ae1-ee5d-4a17-85e6-4251e3923454#gs.4ws11s), with a passion for InfoSec and PowerShell.\
-In my spare time I work on [PSBlitz](https://github.com/VladDBA/PSBlitz), post on [my blog](https://vladdba.com/), and play around in my home lab.
+In my spare time I work on [PSBlitz](https://github.com/VladDBA/PSBlitz) - a PowerShell-based tool that helps you find and diagnose issues on SQL Server/Azure SQL DB/ Azure SQL MI, post on [my blog](https://vladdba.com/), and play around in my home lab.

 <!--
 **VladDBA/VladDBA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.